Manjula Chellur

-Manjula Chellur (born 5 December 1955) is a former Chief Justice of Bombay High Court.
+Manjula Chellur (born 5 December 1955) is a retired Indian judge and a former Chief Justice of Bombay High Court.
 She was the first woman Chief Justice of Calcutta High Court, was the Chief Justice of Kerala High Court and the first female judge of the Karnataka High Court.
 She demitted her office upon attaining the age of superannuation on 4 December 2017.

 Qualifications

 Chellur was born in Karnataka.
 She received her Bachelor of Arts degree from Allum Sunmangalamma Women's College, Bellary, and went on to earn her law degree from Renukacharya Law College, Bangalore.
 In 1977 the Supreme Court of India sponsored her on a Gender & Law fellowship to England's University of Warwick.
 In 2013 Chellur received an honorary doctorate from Karnataka State Women's University.

 Career

 Chellur became the first female advocate to practice law in Bellary.
 She worked as a legal advisor, practising both civil and criminal law before the local Bellary courts.

 In 1988 she was appointed District and Sessions Judge; she served as the Principal and Sessions Judge for Kolar and Mysore.
 In addition to these positions she was also the Chief Judge of Court of Small Causes, and Principal Judge of the Family Court at Bangalore.
 On 21 February 2000 she was named judge of Karnataka High Court.

 Chellur served as the President of the Karnataka Judicial Academy from 21 June 2008 to 25 March 2010.
 She was also the executive chairperson of Karnataka State Legal Service Authority.
 On 9 November 2011 she was appointed Acting Chief Justice of the Kerala High Court and since 26 September 2012 she has been the Chief Justice of Kerala.